 Gamma Cephei, aka Errai, a future North Star

 Gamma Cephei, also called Errai, is a moderately bright 3rd-magnitude star in the northern constellation Cepheus the King.
 Cepheus looks like a child’s drawing of a house, with Gamma Cephei marking the peak of the roof.
 This fascinating star has played a major role in our understanding of exoplanets, especially in multiple star systems.
-Interestingly, by 4,000 CE, Gamma Cephei will move into position – due to the Earth’s axial precession – to become our North Star.
+And interestingly, by 4,000 CE, the slow wobble of Earth’s axis will have moved Gamma Cephei into position as our North Star.

 How to find Gamma Cephei

 For much of the Northern Hemisphere, orange-yellow Gamma Cephei shines as a circumpolar star.
-Circumpolar stars are stars that closely circle the Pole Star, neither rising nor setting because they’re always above the horizon.
+Circumpolar stars closely circle the Pole Star, neither rising nor setting because they’re always above the horizon.

 Do you know the W-shaped constellation Cassiopeia?
-It’s visible in northern fall and early winter evenings from northerly latitudes.
-If so, draw an imaginary line between the star Caph, at one end of the W, toward Polaris, our present-day North Star.
-Gamma Cephei is about 2/3 of the way along that line, located very slightly westward of it.
+It’s visible in northern autumn and early winter evenings from northerly latitudes.
+Imagine a line between the star Caph, at one end of the W, toward Polaris, our present-day North Star.
+Gamma Cephei is about 2/3 of the way along that line, and very slightly westward.

-Think of it this way: Cepheus the King is not a particularly prominent constellation, but you’ll know that you’ve found Cepheus, because you’ll see his more striking wife – the W-shaped constellation Cassiopeia the Queen – standing at his side.
+Think of it this way: Cepheus the King is not a particularly prominent constellation, but you’ll know that you’ve found Cepheus when you see his more striking wife, Cassiopeia the Queen, standing at his side.

-Another way to find Gamma Cephei, on spring and summer evenings, is to use the familiar Big Dipper asterism.
+Another way to find Gamma Cephei is to use the familiar Big Dipper asterism on spring and summer evenings.
 The two outer stars in the Dipper’s bowl are Merak and Dubhe, sometimes called the Pointers, because a line between them extended northward points to Polaris.
-Then jump one fist-width – held at arm’s length – beyond Polaris to Gamma Cephei.
+Then jump one fist-width – held at arm’s length – beyond Polaris and you’ll find Gamma Cephei.

 A future North Star

-The Earth’s north rotation axis points to the north celestial pole, which is very close to Polaris, our present North Star.
-However, a wobbling motion of Earth known as axial precession changes the north and south celestial poles’ locations with respect to the stars, tracing a circle in the sky of their respective celestial hemispheres approximately every 26,000 years.
+The Earth’s north rotation axis points to the north celestial pole, and this is very close to Polaris, our present North Star.
+However, this hasn’t always been the case.
+A wobbling motion of Earth known as axial precession changes the north celestial pole’s location with respect to the stars, tracing a circle in the sky approximately every 26,000 years.